CopernicaMarketingSoftware/REACT-PHP-CPP/README.md

 $loop = new Async\Loop();

 // establish a connection to MySQL
+// the callback function will notify us upon establishment
 $connection = new Async\Connection($loop, "mysql.example.org", "example user", "example password", "example database", function() {

-	echo("Connection established\n");
+	// report after the connection has been established echo("Connection established\n");

 	return false;